petecarapetyan/webappwriter/docs/rocket-themes/index.md

 # Rocket Themes || 10

-Go to [Thumbnails](/rocket-themes/all/thumbnails/) or even [Installation](/rocket-themes/all/installation/) if you want the eye-candy or dev view.
+Hey!
+[Thumbnails](/rocket-themes/all/thumbnails/) or even [Installation](/rocket-themes/all/installation/) is where to go if you want the eye-candy or dev view.

+## Rocket Themes, because

+- [x] Default rocket is simple/dumb/fast to use
+- [ ] Default rocket fits my use case

+You gotta check _**both**_ boxes.
+That's a pass fail.

+## TLDR, below

-Else, this page is _**mostly TLDR**_ to explain why I created these rocket themes and what the themes are, and are not, about.
+Reading below _**may be TLDR**_ unless you need to understand why I created these rocket themes and what the themes are, and are not, about.

 This page also covers some of the pitfalls.

-## Rocket Themes Use Case:
+## Rocket Themes Use Case

-Rocket Themes is my answer to the problem given to me by my former boss, and all future clients: _**"We can't use rocket because the site we need doesn't look like that.
+Rocket Themes is my answer to the problem given to me by a former employer, and future customers: _**"We can't use rocket because the site we need doesn't look like that.
 Sorry."**_ Even if I want to explain that rocket can be customized, the conversation had already ended.

 So rocket themes lets me swap look and feel in 30 seconds.